Obliquely reflecting Brownian motion in nonpolyhedral, piecewise smooth cones, with an example of application to diffusion approximation of bandwidth sharing queues: Introduction

 Another notable class of networks in the study of which piecewise smooth cones show up is input-queued switches under a maximum-weight-$\alpha$ policy.
 Input-queued switches are widely used in Internet routing and were studied under a maximum-weight-$\alpha$ policy in \cite{SW12} and \cite{KW12}.
 In this case the parameter $\alpha$ is the exponent in the criterion for determining an optimal matching.
-As for bandwidth sharing networks, the diffusion approximation to the workload process is conjectured to be an obliquely reflecting Brownian motion (ORBM) in a piecewise smooth cone, which is polyhedral for $\alpha =1$, and has curved faces for $\alpha\neq 1$. \cite{KW12} prove the diffusion approximation for the $\alpha =1$ case, by \cite{DW95} and \cite{KW07}, but for $\alpha\neq 1$ the conjecture cannot be proved for the same reasons as for bandwidth sharing networks.
+As for bandwidth sharing networks, the diffusion approximation to the workload process is conjectured to be a semimartingale obliquely reflecting Brownian motion (ORBM) in a piecewise smooth cone, which is polyhedral for $\alpha =1$, and has curved faces for $\alpha\neq 1$. \cite{KW12} proves the diffusion approximation for the $\alpha =1$ case, by \cite{KW07} and \cite{DW95}, but for $\alpha\neq 1$ the conjecture is still open for the same reasons as for bandwidth sharing networks.

-The contribution of this work is precisely to prove, in the nonpolyhedral case, a parallel result to \cite{DW95}, that is to give sufficient conditions under which uniqueness in law holds for semimartingale ORBM in a nonpolyhedral, piecewise smooth cone.
+The contribution of this work is precisely to prove, in the nonpolyhedral case, a parallel result to \cite{DW95}, that is to give sufficient conditions under which uniqueness in distribution holds for semimartingale ORBM in a nonpolyhedral, piecewise smooth cone.
 The parallelism is incomplete because the conditions of \cite{DW95} are also necessary, at least for simple polyhedrons, while the conditions given here are only sufficient.
 As an example, it will be shown that the conditions given here are verified by the conjectured diffusion approximation to the workload in a class of bandwidth sharing networks.
-In order to complete the proof of the diffusion approximation, an invariance principle that parallels that of \cite{KW07} should also be proved, but this is left for future work.
-Such an invariance principle would also guarantee existence of the semimartingale ORBM, so the issue of existence too is left aside.
+In order to complete the proof of the diffusion approximation, one needs to show that the invariance principle of \cite{KW07} can be applied, or prove a suitable result analogous to the invariance principle of \cite{KW07}, but this is left for future work.
+These results would also guarantee existence of a semimartingale ORBM, so the issue of existence is also not treated here.
+(However see Remark \ref{re:exexist} for the existence of a semimartingale reflecting ORBM in the example of Section \ref{subsecex}.)

 Only partial uniqueness results are available for obliquely reflecting diffusions in nonsmooth domains.